We all know that visuals like diagrams and flowcharts are the best way to simplify and communicate complex information like decision flows.

 The result of a process mapping activity is a process diagram.

-A business process diagram uses visuals to represent a series of steps that are meaningful to your business, like this guide to assessing potential job candidates:
+A business process diagram uses visuals to represent a series of steps that are meaningful to your business, as this guide to assessing potential job candidates:

 Business process diagrams are traditionally flowcharts, but the type of business process diagram you produce should be chosen based on: